Have you heard about Mandelic Acid, but you’re hesitant to try it because every other exfoliating acid under the sun has messed up your skin?

 I’m sure you’ve figured this out by now.
-As all members of the AHAs family, Mandelic Acid exfoliates skin… and more.
-Here’s all the way Mandelic Acid benefits your skin:
+As all members of the AHAs family, Mandelic Acid exfoliates skin… But that’s not all it does.
+This exfoliating acid has several functions that make it a versatile skincare ingredients: Here are all the Mandelic Acid benefits for skin:

 Related: 10 Reasons Why You Should Start Exfoliating Now

-- It exfoliates skin: If dead cells are off your skin, they can’t fall into your pores and cause breakouts.
+- It exfoliates skin, so dead cells can’t fall into your pores and clog them up.

 Related: Why Salicylic Acid Is Key To Spot-Free Skin